-Alexa Still's new recording released this month on Oberlin Conservatory's house label is titled Wish.
-It features works for flute written by Valerie Coleman.
+Alexa Still's new recording released this month on Oberlin Conservatory's house label, titled Wish, includes seven works for flute written by Valerie Coleman.

 Increasingly known for her work as a composer, Coleman is a Grammy-nominated flutist, entrepreneur, educator, and a founder of the award-winning Imani Winds.

 Still, Oberlin's flute professor since 2011, has 28 recordings to her credit and is known internationally for her many releases on the Koch International Classics label.
 Wish is her fifth Oberlin Music recording.